 - Did You Just Steal That Image: Instagram Re-Posting Etiquette

 - The Daily Pinterest Formula to Jumpstart Your Referral Traffic

 - SEO for YOU: Revamp Your LinkedIn Profile in 10 Easy Steps to Land Your Next Job or Client

 - How to Raise Your LinkedIn Profile to the Top 2% in Under 30 Day

-There is no way I could have grown at the rate or pace I have without staying organized.
-Knowing when I am going to post, the topic, the outline and all the assets needed ahead of time is essential, especially now that there are two of us working together.
+There is no way that we could have grown at the rate or pace we have without staying organized.
+Knowing when we are going to post, the topic, the outline and all the components needed ahead of time is essential, especially now that there are two of us working together.

-Here is some tips on keeping it all together:
+Here are some tips on keeping it all together: